 In actual use, as you’d expect, the heating is not instantaneous.
 For me, it makes a noticeable difference over time.
 Prior to the FootWarmer, my right foot seems to never get warm when driving in the cold, especially my toes.
 If your feet never get cold, you obviously don’t need the FootWarmer!

 I made a small number of FootWarmer modules, and they are available to be purchased on eBay for $18.75 and includes free USA shipping.
-I’m not sure I’ll make more once these sell out as it’s just too much work to make these.

 - Insert the included screw partially in the hole of the FootWarmer – 1 or 2 turns at most (screw will be loose).